|Country:||United States of America (USA)|

 Purchase Palisade Hops

-Palisade hops are available to be purchased from multiple suppliers.
+Palisade hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

 Origin and Geneology of the Palisade Hop

 Palisade was bred by Yakima Chief Ranch via open pollination.